Julie Henner

 Julianne Henner (born May 13, 1970) is an American former middle-distance runner.
 She competed in the women's 1500 metres at the 1996 Summer Olympics.
 She was born in El Paso, Texas.

+She was a member of the James Madison Dukes track and field program, where she placed 10th in the 1992 NCAA Division I Outdoor Track and Field Championships 1500 metres.